The tea glossary

 • Matcha

-A powdered green tea made popular through the famous tea ceremonies in Japan.
-Matcha is very often used in baking, for making mochi and in green tea ice cream.
+A powdered green tea made popular through Japan's famous tea ceremonies.
+Matcha is often used in pastries, mochi, and green tea ice cream.

 O

-Term used to describe and classify finely picked black teas, such as Darjeeling, Ceylon and Assam.
+A term used to describe and classify finely picked black teas, such as Darjeeling, Ceylon, and Assam.

 • Oxidation

-The process of giving tea its final color and taste.
-Black teas are 100% oxidized, Oolong are partially oxidized while green teas do not undergo oxidation.
+The process of giving tea its final color and flavor.
+Black teas are 100% oxidized, oolong teas are partially oxidized, while green teas are not oxidized.

 • Oolong